pirelaurent/cytographDB/public/docs/quickTour.md

 ## democytodb

-This very simple DB model was designed for documentation purpose.
+This very simple DB (Database) model was designed for documentation purpose.
 To create *democytodb* in your Postgres instance, see the [Installation Guide](./install.md)

 ## Initial load of sample *democytodb*